The commitment to access for horses and riders is a vital part of the charitable work carried out by the British Horse Society.

 We're now inviting BHS local committees and affiliated equestrian access groups to put forward bids for funding for new equestrian routes.

 If you have identified a potential route that would benefit from the fund, then please complete an application form and send the form in along with a map of the proposed route.
 If you have any questions, contact the Access Team on 02476 840515 or firstname.lastname@example.org.
 We may put you in contact with your local BHS Access Officer who can assist you with the application.

 Make a donation

-If you wish to donate to the fund to further assist with the creation of these routes then you can do so quickly and securely via JustGiving.
-Thank you to those that work hard and raised lots of money for the fund, especially during Access Week - we couldn’t do our work without you!
+If you wish to donate to the fund to further assist with the creation of these routes, then you can do so quickly and securely via JustGiving.
+Thank you to those who have worked hard and raised lots of money for the fund, especially during Access Week - we couldn’t do our work without you!

 Coed Cymerau, North Ceredigion